Joystream/community-repo/working-groups/storage-group/leader/Scale.md

 * Joystream should follow a combination of vertical and horizontal scaling.
 * Each update should be considered at 65% capacity
 * Stages
-  - Stage 1 : Boot strage the system:
+  - Stage 1 : Bootstrap the system:
     - Capacity : 10T
     - Workers  : 5
-  - Stage 2 : a horizontal update for a bigger servers, with exisitng or new team members.
+  - Stage 2 : A horizontal upgrades with exisitng or new team members.
+    - Each upgrade:
+      -  Capacity : 10T
+      -  Workers  : 5
+    - Limit is 25 worker
+    - New workers to have priority
   - Stage 3 : Migrate exisitng worker to new server

 If Joystream follows the same growth trajectory of Youtube, it is expect a max of one scaling event in the first 2 years.
 Followed by mutiple yearly of the years to follow.